pbrandt1/music/README.md

 # sheet music
 keeping some sheet music under version control

-# set up
-edit `~/.gitconfig`
-add
+# how does this work?

+i added a textconv rule for zip files to this project's .gitconfig

 ```
 [diff "zip"]
 	textconv = unzip -c -a
 ```

-You'll also notice that the .gitattributes file for this repo has a rule for musescore's mscz format
+and i specified that .mscz files should use the zip rule in .gitattributes